fredericmorin/cross-compiling-workshop/README.md

-# Experiment with different methods of cross compilating an app for aarch64 linux target
+# Experiment with different methods of cross compiling for aarch64 linux target

 ## Run